Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

 ### Code Breakdown

 * `enumerate_adapters` is used to get a list of available adapters, each containing one Physical Device resource in it.
-From collection of adapters we can get the `adapter` that we need.
+From the collection of adapters, we can get the `adapter` that we need.
 * Getting `supported_family` from a list of Queue Families that our GPU supports.
 We will discuss on Queues and Queue Families later in this Chapter, for now just understand that `supported_family`